remerge/go-tools/README.md

 GO111MODULES=on go mod vendor
 ```

-## Targets

-### lint
+## lint

-This target invokes Go format check, vet and revive linter.
-Revive will be
+This target invokes Go format, modules consistency, check, vet and revive
-installed automatically if it not present on host.
-To override revive config
+linter.
+Revive will be installed automatically if it not present on host.
+To
-put `revive.toml` in root of build tree.
-Use `REVIVELINTER_EXCLUDES` to add
+override revive config put `revive.toml` in root of build tree.
-excludes.
+Use `REVIVELINTER_EXCLUDES` to add excludes.

 ```
 REVIVELINTER_EXCLUDES = $(foreach p,$(wildcard **/*_fsm.go),-exclude $(p))
 ```

+`lint` target guarantees to never change sources.

+`lint-mod-outdated` checks all modules are up to date.
+It's disabled until
+we migrate to upstream pq and sarama.

 ## Isolated test deployment (diversion)